 Kuchnia U Doroty had some of the tastiest food, and the service is super welcoming.
 It’s one of the best Polish restaurants in Krakow, but it’s super casual and laid back.

-Here we had a half portion of goulash with potato pancakes which was delicious but still a big portion so keep that in mind.
+Here we had a half portion of goulash with potato pancakes which were delicious but still a big portion so keep that in mind.
 We also tried a traditional Polish dish, Zurek soup for the first time, and it blew us away.
 Zurek is a sour rye soup, which doesn’t sound that inviting, but the flavours are phenomenal, especially with bits of smoky kielbasa sausage throughout.
 Speaking of kielbasa, we also had kielbasa sausage with chips, which was as simple and delicious as it sounds.

 Augustiańska 4, Krakow